StupendousApps/.github/profile/README.md

 * [**DottyLicenseServer**](https://github.com/StupendousApps/DottyLicenseServer) — licensing, payments, updates
 * [**DottyCommunityServer**](https://github.com/StupendousApps/DottyCommunityServer) — member community
 * [**DottySharedServer**](https://github.com/StupendousApps/DottySharedServer) — shared company data and collaboration sync

----

-## Philosophy

-People should be able to shape their own tools without learning the machinery behind them.
-Tools should be independent and composable.
-Systems should emerge, not be imposed.

----

-## Status

-In active development.